Nima-Khodabandelou/Notes/README.md

 }
 ##
-RMI (Remote Method Invocation) for distributed application allows object -> invoke methods on object in another JVM by stub (for client side) and skeleton
+RMI (Remote Method Invocation)

+      for distributed application

+      allows object -> invoke methods on object in another JVM by stub (for client side) and skeleton

        stub: for client side

          outgoing requests are routed through it

          tasks:
 		initiates connection

 		writes and transmits (marshals) parameters

 		waits for result.

 		reads (unmarshals) result

 		returns result to caller

        skeleton: gateway for server side

          incoming requests routed through it

          tasks:
 		reads parameter for remote method

 		invokes method on actual remote object

 		writes and transmits (marshals) result to caller

       RMI in programs:

 		Create remote interface.

 		Provide implementation of remote interface

 		Compile implementation class and create stub and skeleton using rmic

 		Start registry service by rmiregistry

 		Create and start remote application

 		Create and start client application

+		HTTP-tunneling:

-		HTTP-tunneling: doesn't need setup to work within firewall handles HTTP through proxy servers
+	         doesn't need setup to work within firewall

+		 handles HTTP through proxy servers

 		 not allow outbound TCP
 ##
+JRMP (Java Remote Method Protocol):

+ Java-specific

-JRMP (Java Remote Method Protocol) Java-specific, stream-based protocol -> looks up and refers to remote objects requires both client and server to use objects wire level -> runs under RMI and over TCP/IP
+ stream-based protocol -> looks up and refers to remote objects

+ requires both client and server to use objects

+ wire level -> runs under RMI and over TCP/IP
 ##
+Multitasking

-Multitasking -> to utilize CPU
+     to utilize CPU

- Process-based Multitasking (Multiprocessing) -> an address for each process in memory
+     Process-based Multitasking (Multiprocessing) ->

+       an address for each process in memory

- Thread-based Multitasking (Multithreading) -> same address space for threads
+     Thread-based Multitasking (Multithreading) ->

+       same address space for threads
 ##
 Multithreading

       thread: lightweight sub-process

       smallest unit of processing

- multithreading better than multiprocessing: threads use shared memory area context-switching between threads takes less time than process
+      multithreading better than multiprocessing:

+        threads use shared memory area

+        context-switching between threads takes less time than process

       Advantages:

          threads are independent

          no user block

          doesn't affect other threads in case of exception

          saves time
 ##
+threads:

-Life cycle of a Thread (Thread States):
+      Life cycle of a Thread (Thread States)

         New: thread created -> new state -> code not run yet

- Active: start() -> two states within: runnable and running ready to run thread moved to runnable state -> time to run <- thread scheduler
+        Active: start() -> two states within: runnable and running

+        ready to run thread moved to runnable state -> time to run <- thread scheduler
-##

       fixed time to each thread -> time over -> voluntarily gives up CPU to other thread

       threads wait for their turn to run

       Blocked/ Waiting <->  thread inactive

 ex:
 class ABC implements Runnable